 Just before heading back to the airport for our return flight home from Florida, we had breakfast at Red’s Restaurant, a local favorite.
 My pancake was two-heads-big, which seemed consistent with the standard portion sizes there.
 By the end of the meal I was certain the word hungry wouldn’t be uttered the rest of the day.

 It was great to catch up with loved ones we don’t get to see very often, and I felt a tinge of sadness begin to creep in as the meal came to an end.
 It would likely be many months or years before we would visit again.

 As we were leaving, an old antique cash register caught my attention.
 On the front of it there were two cards attached that displayed some words of wisdom.
 The first message:

 (It could be contagious)

-I couldn’t help but smile as I read those words, feeling comforted knowing that I’m not the only one who believes this truth.
+I couldn’t help but smile as I read the words, and I was happy to know that I’m not the only one who believes this truth.
 In fact, those words represent some of Living Upp’s core values.
-Indeed, positivity is contagious.
-It’s hard not to want to give immediately after receiving something.
-It’s human nature.
+Positivity is contagious.
 We are all givers at heart.

-But noticing the little things, like smiles from strangers, random exchanges of kindness, and the beauty that surrounds us every day, does take some effort.
-It requires us to stop, or at least pause, for a moment to process what is happening.
+But noticing the little things, like smiles from strangers, random exchanges of kindness, and the beauty that surrounds us every day, does take some effort on our part.
+It requires us to stop, or at least pause, to process what is happening.
 Being present enough to notice those little things is an act of self-care.

 What have you noticed recently?